mavenlink/brainstem-js/README.md

 And when you're done, run:

     bundle config --delete local.brainstem-js

+### Building Docs

+To build the documentation, run the following from the root directory:

+		codo

 # License

 Brainstem and Brainstem.js were created by Mavenlink, Inc. and are available under the MIT License.